Man in financial sector working on mobile device and laptop. Image courtesy of Shutterstock.

 4. Pass audits to avoid penalties

-To meet these requirements, financial firms can select tools which not only comply with SEC 17a-4, but automate the retention process to ensure that compliance is achieved without strain or time from the organization's end users.
+To meet these requirements, financial firms can select tools which not only comply with SEC 17a-4, but automate the retention process to ensure that compliance is achieved without strain or time demand from the organization's end users.

-Geo-replication and container + multi-part item-level encryption ensure the content will be retained securely for SEC17a-4 and disaster recovery purposes.
+Throughout the lifecycle, geo-replication and container + multi-part item-level encryption ensure the content will be retained securely for SEC17a-4 and disaster recovery purposes.
 Read more about Collabspace security measures.

 2. WORM Storage to prevent alteration